replit/blog/posts/clui.md

 There are a few requirements for a CLI to be approachable:

-1. __You should be able to use it with a mouse.__ This may seem contradictory to CLIs as a paradigm since their real power comes from using the keyboard, but being able to click through commands does two things: gives beginners a chance to explore "level up" to the keyboard and makes the interface more approachable.
+1. __You should be able to use it with a mouse.__ This may seem contradictory to CLIs as a paradigm since their real power comes from using the keyboard, but being able to click through commands does two things: gives beginners a chance to "level up" to the keyboard and makes the interface more approachable.
 It also paves the way to make programming environments more accessible via touch and mobile.
 2. __It needs to be discoverable.__ That means context-aware autocomplete with clear and concise language providing the right level of detail about a command.
 The primary issue with discoverability in CLIs is that the commands are invisible.
 You either need to have memorized the commands already or use some form of documentation to gain access.
 In CLUI, the commands come to you.
 3. __The output should support rich and interactive media.__ That means that images, gifs, video, graphs, interactive diagrams, buttons, and forms should be able to integrate directly into the CLI experience.
 ASCII art is fun, but text is only as useful as the information it can convey.
 Interactive media should be treated as a first class citizen.